Justo-Tapiador/jhs/README.md

 ## Example

-The simplest use of this middleware module involves two parts:
+The simplest way of using this middleware module involves two parts:
 Firstly, write a webpage file with your favorite text editor, and name it with extension `.jhs`.
 Save it to your web server root directory (or any other folder under the root).
 Use code delimiters `<?jhs` and `?>` to insert javascript code into de html code (this code will be